-- By Saturday I had to switch to my Plan B which was PSA Slabs of 80’s and 90’s RC’s.
+By Saturday I had to switch to my Plan B which was PSA Slabs of the ’80s and ’90s RCs.
 But my gut was telling me Patrick Maholmes RC’s instead.
 Call it cardboard intuition or perhaps influenced by hobby hype.
-You can’t argue with what this kid has accomplished in the NFL in only two seasons and by the looks of it he’s just getting started.
+You can’t argue with what this kid has accomplished in the NFL in only two seasons and by the looks of it, he’s just getting started.

 Learn.
 Collect.
 Enjoy.